Vince-L/HRV_ESP8266/README.md

-# New Zealand Heat Recovery Ventilator (HRV) Controller replacement
+# NZ Heat Recovery Ventilator (HRV) Controller replacement

 This project replaces the stock control panel of a Heat Recovery Ventilator (HRV) system with a ESP8266 module, LCD display and customizable fan control logic.
 ---